-- All students must have a high school diploma or GED. - Students must have completed all developmental course work prior to admission. - 3.
-All students must have completed ENG 111 or equivalent with a grade of "C" or higher. - All students must have completed MTH 126 or equivalent with a grade of "C" or higher. - MTH 126 should be taken within one year prior to Nursing Program admission.
-Candidates who have taken MTH 126 greater than one year ago may be given the option to take a dosages and calculations test.
-The student must pass the drugs and calculations test on the first attempt or retake MTH 126. - Students must complete BIO 101 with a grade of "C" or higher.
+- 1. All students must have a high school diploma or GED. - Students must have completed all developmental course work prior to admission. - All students must have completed ENG 111 or equivalent with a grade of "C" or higher. - 4.
+All students must have completed MTH 126 or equivalent with a grade of "C" or higher. - MTH 126 should be taken within one year prior to Nursing Program admission. - 6.
+Students must complete BIO 101 with a grade of "C" or higher. - All students must have completed at least eight (8) semester hours of anatomy and physiology or equivalent.
+In addition, classes must be equivalent in content with BIO 231 and BIO 232 on the DCC campus.
+BIO must be a 200 level class in the VCCS system. - All anatomy and physiology courses must be taken within 10 years or less.